Law enforcement in South Korea: Korean Empire

-The modern police system was introduced before and after the establishment of Korean Empire in 1897.
+The modern police system was introduced before and after the establishment of the Korean Empire in 1897.
 In 1899, the police chief was promoted to the position of police minister, who was in charge of public security work throughout the country.
 In 1901, it was reorganized into an internal police department, and the interior minister was in charge of police work.